Skip Navigation

 Description:

-The purpose of this project is to develop a better way to deal with measurement error in predictors and to address the impact of non-normality in latent variable distributions.
+Purpose: The purpose of this project was to develop a better way to deal with measurement error in predictors and to address the impact of non-normality in latent variable distributions.
 Predictors that contain measurement error yield attenuated correlation or regression coefficient estimates, which results in bias in treatment effect estimates.
 This problem is exacerbated in multilevel models when level-1 values are simply aggregated to an upper level as group means.
 By introducing a multilevel and multidimensional measurement model, the measurement error in the predictor can be more properly handled.

 Back